Section 3: Residential Living

 Students who are assigned to temporary or overflow spaces will be required to relocate to a permanent space once one is available.
 Students will be kept informed of their status and be given instructions with regards to moving and vacating temporary spaces.

 Students are not permitted to have weapons on campus including, but not limited to, firearms of any kind, kung fu sticks, shuriken, knives (other than eating utensils), cap guns, ammunition and explosives (or explosive chemicals), among other dangerous weapons or substances.
 Students found to be in possession of such weapons or substances are subject to sanctions ranging up to expulsion from the University.
-Weapons used as propos, whether real or otherwise, are not permitted in the residence halls.
+Weapons used as props, whether real or otherwise, are not permitted in the residence halls.